Lester has been in touch with his model railroad HO double crossover:

 When I learn how, I’ll send a video of this layout.

-A big thanks to Lester for sending this in.
+A big thanks to Lester for sharing his model railroad HO double crossover layout.

 I get lots of mails from folk who say they love running trains, and scenery isn’t their thing – just like Lester.